Avoid IRS penalties! Learn how to file an IRS Federal estimated tax form (1040-ES):

 Finally, how do file your IRS estimated tax form?

 You will need to file your federal estimated taxes by using IRS estimated tax form 1040-ES.
-This form includes four numbered payment vouchers to send in with your payment and also instructions on how to fill out the IRS estimated tax form and where to send.
+This form includes four numbered payment vouchers to send in with your payment and also instructions on how to fill out the IRS form 1040-ES and where to send it.

 Once you have made your first payment, the IRS will kindly send you preprinted vouchers to start using.

-Note: Don’t forget to make state estimated taxes also…unless you live in one of the states that don’t have income taxes.
+Note: Don’t forget to make estimated state taxes …unless you live in one of the states that don’t have income taxes.